 5.1 Laboratory Environment

 An experiment was done with 6 viewers: five males / one female, ages 20-25.
 The bio-sensors were calibrated for each participant by setting the threshold separately.
 This was done manually by observing their bio-signal activity for a few minutes after they first put on the sensors.
-By the time of these experiments a significant amount of informal experience had been gained by the experimenter in various applications of the final software.
+By the time of these experiments a significant amount of informal experience had been gained by the experimenter in various applications with the final software.
 The viewers watched the film in a laboratory environment on a computer monitor, with the system adapting to their bio-signals.
 After completion of a full film viewing, the participants watched the other three endings which they had not yet seen.
 This time without wearing biosensors, as it did not make much sense to take biosensor readings out of context, i.e. without the preceding parts of the film.
 The experiment was not repeated multiple times with a single participant, as narrative impact would change over multiple viewings in unpredictable ways.

 After watching the film the participants filled out a questionnaire anonymously.
 The questions were: